 Hook Kick

-In karate, the hook kick, known as Ura Mawashi Geri (裏回し蹴り), is a dynamic technique that involves a circular motion to strike an opponent, typically targeting the head or upper body.
+The Hook Kick, known in Japanese as Ura Mawashi Geri (裏回し蹴り), is a dynamic technique that involves a circular motion to strike an opponent, typically targeting the head or upper body.
+“Ura” (裏) means “reverse” or “inside,” “Mawashi” (回し) means roundhouse or circular, and “Geri” (蹴り) means kick.
 This kick is valued for its speed and the element of surprise, making it a potent addition to a martial artist’s repertoire.

 • Stand with your feet shoulder-width apart.